Matterhorn

-The Matterhorn was studied by Horace-Bénédict de Saussure in the late eighteenth century, and was followed by other renowned naturalists and artists, such as John Ruskin, in the 19th century.
+The Matterhorn was studied by Horace-Bénédict de Saussure in the late 18th century; this was followed by other renowned naturalists and artists, such as John Ruskin, in the 19th century.
 It remained unclimbed after most of the other great Alpine peaks had been attained and became the subject of an international competition for the summit.
 The first ascent of the Matterhorn was in 1865 from Zermatt by a party led by Edward Whymper, but during the descent, a sudden fall claimed the lives of four of the seven climbers.
 This disaster, later portrayed in several films, marked the end of the golden age of alpinism.
 The north face was not climbed until 1931 and is among the three biggest north faces of the Alps, known as "The Trilogy".
 The west face, the highest of the Matterhorn's four faces, was completely climbed only in 1962.
 It is estimated that over 500 alpinists have died on the Matterhorn, making it one of the deadliest peaks in the world.